roadwarriorslive/Pipulate/README.rst

 easily getting them in and out of Google Spreadsheets for a really rocking system.
 That's where Pipulate comes in::

     cl, df = gs.pipulate(tab, rows, cols)     # pulls range from GSheet

     # Do stuff to df object using pandas,
     # the new "must know" SQL-alternative.
-    # Just keep the "shape" intact, then...
+    # Just keep the row x col "shape" intact, then...

     gs.populate(tab, cl, df)                  # pushes range to GSheet

 That's it.
-That's Pipulate— just the rectangular data-range pull & push stuff (nothing in-between).
-So `go get Anaconda 3.6 <https://www.anaconda.com/download/>`_ and help me reposition SEO somewhere between scientists and intuitive feelers where we belong— Datamaster (with an industry-standard pandas skill-set).
+That's Pipulate— it's just the rectangular data-range pull & push stuff (nothing in-between).
+So, `go get Anaconda 3.6 <https://www.anaconda.com/download/>`_ and help me reposition SEO somewhere more than the Gut-feeling Intuiters of yesteryear and Data Scientists of tomorrow— Datamaster with a Python/Pandas industry-standard skill-set.
 Track your SEO rankings, Social Media views and counts, whatever!
 Start in the shallow end with Jupyter Notebook and "graduate" your work to generic scheduled Linux jobs that you can run almost anywhere.
 If you're a successful YouTuber worried about the gravy-train running dry, diversify your skills with something you'll probably love and can definitely self-learn.
 This is your chance to jump with me onto the following surprisingly fun bandwagons:

 - **Python** - programming for humans
 - **Jupyter Notebook** - programming for even more humans